-- A. Courses are typically 3 credit hours (37.5-45 contact hours) and offered during the summer, fall and spring.
+A. Courses are typically 3 credit hours (37.5-45 contact hours) and offered during the summer, fall and spring.
 In each course, faculty may employ a variety of assessment methods, including:

-- 1. Quizzes and examinations, including a Final Exam

-- 2. Class participation

-- 3. Small group discussions

-- 4. Group projects

-- 5. Research papers

-- 6. Class presentations

-- 7. Online assignments

-- 8. Experiential learning projects

-- B. Students will receive a letter grade for each course, except those courses designated "satisfactory/unsatisfactory."

-- 1. A percentage of the total point score possible for the course will be calculated based on the points earned.

-- 2. The course director will assign a letter grade generally based on the following scale:

-- A 90-100%

-- B+ 87-89%

-- B 80-86%

-- C 70-79%

-- F < 70%

-- 3. Following the completion of each semester, the Registrar will report to students their final course grade and overall G.P.A.

-- 4. If a student's G.P.A. falls below 3.0, he/she will be placed on academic probation.

-- 5. Students will be asked to complete course and instructor evaluations for each course they complete.

-- C. Graduation Requirements for students in the master of arts in bioethics program:

-- 1. Satisfactory completion (passing grades) of:

-- a.
-All courses, with an overall G.P.A. of 3.0 or higher

-- b.
-Bioethics Thesis or Final Project; and

-- c.
-Completion of all required course work within three years of matriculation (five years for students in the Professional Enhancement Track)

-- 2. The recommendation for graduation from the Promotion and Graduation Committee.
-All records are reviewed to determine whether the student has fulfilled all academic requirements, has maintained the standards of ethical, moral, personal and professional conduct required of a recipient of masters of arts degree in bioethics.

-- D. Dismissal from the Bioethics program

-- I. A student will be dismissed from the bioethics program for any of the following reasons:

-- a.
-Failing a course;

-- b.
+- I. Quizzes and examinations, including a Final Exam - 2.
+Class participation - 3.
+Small group discussions - 4.
+Group projects - 5.
+Research papers - 6.
+Class presentations - 7.
+Online assignments - 8.
+Experiential learning projects - B. Students will receive a letter grade for each course, except those courses designated "satisfactory/unsatisfactory." - 1.
+A percentage of the total point score possible for the course will be calculated based on the points earned or on an averaging of letter grades earned throughout the course. - 2.
+The course director will assign a letter grade generally based on the following scale: - A 90-100% B+ 87-89% B 80-86% C 70-79% - F < 70% - 3.
+Following the completion of each semester, the Registrar will report to students their final course grade and overall G.P.A. - 4.
+If a student's G.P.A. falls below 3.0, he/she will be placed on academic probation. - 5.
+Students will be asked to complete course and instructor evaluations for each course they complete. - C. Graduation Requirements for students in the master of arts in bioethics program: - 1.
+Satisfactory completion (passing grades) of: - a.
+All courses, with an overall G.P.A. of 3.0 or higher - b.
+Bioethics Thesis or Final Project; and - c.
+Completion of all required course work within three years of matriculation (five years for students in the Professional Enhancement Track) - 2.
+The recommendation for graduation from the Promotion and Graduation Committee.
+All records are reviewed to determine whether the student has fulfilled all academic requirements, has maintained the standards of ethical, moral, personal and professional conduct required of a recipient of a master of arts degree in bioethics. - D. Dismissal from the Bioethics program - 1.
+A student will be dismissed from the bioethics program for any of the following reasons: - a.
+Failing a course; - b.
 Having a G.P.A. of less than 2.5 after one semester or less than 3.0 after two or more semesters of coursework. - c.
-Not maintaining the standards of ethical, moral, personal, and professional conduct required of KCUMB students; or - d.
-Not completing all required course work within three years of matriculation date (five years for students in the Professional Enhancement Track).
+Not maintaining the standards of ethical, moral, personal, and professional conduct required of KCUMB students; or d.
+Not completing all required course work within three years of matriculation date (five years for students in the Career Enhancement Track or dual D.O./M.A. program).